Fellow-Consulting-AG/docapp-docs/docs/en/docbits/document-validation/ai-indicator.md

 ## Explanation of the AI Indicator

 The AI indicator shows how well a document is trained.
 This is done via an internal score.
-As soon as a document is read in and the fields extracted by Docbits (DOC²) are confirmed by the user, this score is increased.
+As soon as a document is read in and the fields extracted by DocBits (DOC²) are confirmed by the user, this score is increased.
 The higher the score, the further the display of the AI indicator will be in the green area.
 If fields are changed manually by the user after the export, this score will decrease again, and the display of the AI indicator will fall back into the red area.
 Only when the document has been taught and the extraction has determined the correct value for some imports without manual intervention will the score reach 100%.

-## Improve Your Document Processing with Docbits (DOC²)
+## Improve Your Document Processing with DocBits (DOC²)

-Docbits (DOC²) is a powerful tool that can help you streamline your document processing and improve your workflow.
+DocBits (DOC²) is a powerful tool that can help you streamline your document processing and improve your workflow.
 With its advanced AI indicators, you can measure the quality of extraction for your documents and make adjustments as needed.
-Try Docbits (DOC²) today and see how it can help you work smarter, not harder.
+Try DocBits (DOC²) today and see how it can help you work smarter, not harder.